|

 not gained without cost.

 March 1955.
-Earlier reports that another TBM crashed in the landing
+Another TBM (BUNO 53122) crashed in the landing pattern at Capodichinno

 Two R5Ds were lost in 1960.
 On